hansalemaos/getmonitorresolution/README.md

-# Uses ctypes to get the resolution information of all available monitors
+# Uses ctypes to get the resolution and other useful information of all available monitors

 ## pip install getmonitorresolution